Encampment Outside University City Townhomes Refuses To Budge, Despite Court Order Demanding Them To Move Out

 Foreman has called University City home for over 20 years.

 “It’s a safe space, it’s a closed-in community, you don’t have to worry about them,” she said.
-“They’re always in your sight or your neighbors can see them.”READ MORE: 3 Women Shot In Brewerytown Were Targeted Due To Instagram Post: Philadelphia Police
+“They’re always in your sight or your neighbors can see them.”READ MORE: Man Shot In Hunting Park Section Of Philadelphia

 The residents living at the encampment say that their biggest fear is that this could happen to another low-income housing development.